Linux is that operating system you maybe heard about, but the store sells

 - RHEL (IBM/RedHat) - for commercial use (runs 60%+ of the world).
 For the smaller user they provide free editions with CentOS and Fedora.

-- Debian - is by far the biggest family with hundreds of derivatives, the most popular being Ubuntu (which also has commercial editions) and Mint.
+- Debian - is by far the biggest family with hundreds of derivatives, the most well-known being Ubuntu (which also has commercial editions) and Mint.

 - Arch - is more advanced and in its "raw form" hard to manage.
 In this stable is Manjaro and also Antergos which make Arch more user-friendly.